-The Quality Assurance Agency's Quality Code for Higher Education in relation to the 'Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies' (October 2014) specifies that students who exit a Bachelor's programme prior to completing its full requirements are eligible to receive an exit award subject to the coverage of specific learning outcomes.
+The Quality Assurance Agency's Quality Code for Higher Education in relation to the 'Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies' (November 2014) specifies that students who exit a Bachelor's programme prior to completing its full requirements are eligible to receive an exit award subject to the coverage of specific learning outcomes.
 Depending on the extent of coverage of these learning outcomes, students may receive a Certificate of Higher Education (CertHE), Diploma of Higher Education (DipHE), or ordinary Bachelor's degree (BSc(Ord)).

-This section details the exact requirements for the award of one of the above exit qualifications based on QAA's generic specifications of each Level's requirements, as well as the relevant Subject Benchmark Statements corresponding to Tourism and Hospitality Management.
+This Appendix details the exact requirements for the award of one of the above exit qualifications based on QAA's generic specifications of each Level's requirements, as well as the relevant Subject Benchmark Statements corresponding to International Tourism and Hospitality Management.

-According to the latter, an honours graduate in tourism will be able to demonstrate an understanding of the concepts and characteristics of tourism as an area of academic and applied study, including being able to:
+According to the latter, an honours graduate in tourism is able to demonstrate an understanding of the concepts and characteristics of tourism as an area of academic and applied study, including being able to:

-- understand and appreciate the potential contributions of disciplines that help to explain the nature and development of tourism - explain and challenge theories and concepts which are used to understand tourism - explain and challenge the definitions, nature and operations of tourism - · demonstrate an understanding of the domestic and international nature and dimensions of tourism - utilise a range of source material in investigating tourism - demonstrate an awareness of the dynamic nature of tourism in modern societies - understand the intercultural dimensions of tourism.
+- analyse and evaluate the concepts and characteristics of tourism as an area of academic and applied study in relation to business, management and wider social science - explain and challenge theories and concepts which are used to understand tourism in domestic and international contexts - critique and challenge the definitions, nature and operations of tourism - use a range of source material in investigating tourism - · critique and challenge the nature and characteristics of tourists and associated behaviour characteristics - demonstrate an awareness of the dynamic nature of tourism in contemporary societies - explain, assess and challenge theories of sustainability and ethics in the production and consumption of tourism - evaluate the intercultural dimensions of tourism